 In 1998, on the corner of Newbury Street and Massachusetts Avenue in Boston’s Back Bay, a guitarist

-named David Mansfield and a drummer named Trevor Jones met for the first time on the third floor of the Tower Records building.
+named David Moorhead and a drummer named Trevor Jones met for the first time on the third floor of the Tower Records building.
 After exchanging a handshake and a hello, they discovered they were both students at Berklee College of Music and immediately developed a rapport through a common passion for live music, songwriting, and most importantly, rock & roll.

 Competitive eagerness to challenge and inspire each other with new artists and new sounds helped plant the seed that eventually got them into a room to jam and share musical ideas.
 They quickly realized a similar vision, but they also quickly realized they needed to add some pieces to bring the vision to life.
 A new band was in the making and a search for musicians that shared a common thread was launched.

 They, however, hit a snag.
 Even with all the enthusiasm in the world, the search for like-minded musicians wasn’t easy even at a place like Berklee.
 They would hire a bass player and lose an organ player.
 They would bring in a singer and the rhythm guitarist would flake out.
 The revolving door of players turned for an entire year and before they knew it their arduous search for players was all in vein and their time at Berklee was over.

 Their final punctuation came in May 2002 as attendees of a rock show at the Paradise Rock Club on Commonwealth Avenue.
 They shook hands again and went their separate ways.

 Time would pass, contact few and far between.
 Trevor stayed in the Boston area and dabbled in the local rock scene for another year before ending up in Park Slope Brooklyn.
 David took his stack of guitars to California and played with bands all around Los Angeles while also doing professional studio work.